Why Study Medicine in English at the University of Health Sciences Antigua in North America?

 - Graduates will be awarded an international Doctor of Medicine (MD) degree.

-- The curriculum is taught in English and structured into four years of learning; the first two years of Basic Sciences is comprised of 70 weeks (5 Terms), then two years of clinical rotations comprising 78 weeks of Core and Electives.
+- The curriculum is taught in English and structured into five years of learning; there is one year of Premedical modules, then two years of Basic Sciences for 70 weeks (5 Terms), then two years of clinical rotations comprising 78 weeks of Core and Electives.

 - The Basic Sciences take place on the campus of the university in Antigua and the modules that are covered are: Human Engineering I, II, III; The Practice of Medicine I,II, III, IV; The Physician and Society; Perspectives of the Mind; Healthy Communities; Disruption, Repair, and Care I, II; The Physician as a Scientist; and, The Medical Ethos.